-That’s why a regular brake inspection is on every St. Peter car’s maintenance schedule.
-An inspection at Autotronics of ST Peter will check your brake system and let you know if there are any problems.
+That’s why a regular brake inspection is on every St. Peter driver’s maintenance schedule.
+An inspection by your service advisor at Autotronics of St. Peter will check your brake system and let you know if there are any problems.

-Of course, if you’re having trouble with your brakes, get your car into Autotronics of ST Peter right away.
-Here are some symptoms to watch for:
+Of course, if you’re having trouble with your brakes, get your car into Autotronics of St. Peter in St. Peter right away.
+Here are some symptoms for St. Peter drivers to watch for: